-3. If the primary language of a student in grades 9 through 12 is other than English, he shall do both of the following to qualify for the state seal of biliteracy:

-a. a composite score of proficient on an English language development assessment that addresses all modes of communication; and b. meet the requirements of Paragraph 2 of this Subsection.

-K. Science, Technology, Engineering, and Mathematics (STEM) Diploma Endorsement a.
+- 3. If the primary language of a student in grades 9 through 12 is other than English, he shall do both of the following to qualify for the state seal of biliteracy: - a. a composite score of proficient on an English language development assessment that addresses all modes of communication; and - b. meet the requirements of Paragraph 2 of this Subsection. - K. Science, Technology, Engineering, and Mathematics (STEM) Diploma Endorsement - 1.
+Beginning with the 2018-2019 school year, high school students completing specified courses in STEM discipline subjects that comprise Jump Start STEM pathways will be eligible to receive the STEM diploma endorsement. - a.
 The STEM diploma endorsement is indicated with a silver diploma seal and is awarded to students who successfully complete a subset of required courses within a BESE-approved Jump Start STEM pathway, set forth by the LDE.
-The LDE will annually publish on its website a list of courses required for the STEM endorsement for each graduating class prior to the beginning of each school year and shall notify each LEA of any additions or revisions.
+The LDE will annually publish on its website a list of courses required for the STEM endorsement for each graduating class prior to the beginning of each school year and shall notify each LEA of any additions or revisions. - b.
+The advanced STEM diploma endorsement is indicated with a gold seal and is awarded to students who successfully complete all courses that make up a BESE-approved Jump Start STEM pathway.